ravisheth/mapsseq/README.md

 - Remove any excess liquid by pipetting out, but ensure that the sample is still fully submerged under liquid.
 - Open the tube top, cycle into the anaerobic incubator (O2 impedes polymerization reaction) and allow to polymerize at 37C for 2-3 hours; cover the tube with foil to prevent premature cleavage of the reverse primer or photobleaching of the fluorophore.
 - Extract the embedded sample from the tube, and trim excess polymer matrix with a sterile razor.
 - Ensure that sample is fully polymerized throughout.
-Wash 2 times in PBS and 1 times in TET (10mM Tris HCl pH 8.0, 1mM EDTA, 0.1% Tween-20) and store in TET at -20C.
+Wash 2 times in PBS and 1 times in TET (10mM Tris HCl pH 8.0, 1mM EDTA, 0.1% Tween-20) and store in TET at 4C for short term storage (no more than 5 days) or -20C for long term storage.

 ### Fracturing
 The embedded sample is then broken into small particles using cryofracturing.